Solving Fermi-Hubbard-type Models by Tensor Representations of Backflow Corrections: Introduction

 Exotic physical phenomena emerge when a large number of microscopic particles interact with each other.
 Understanding phenomena such as superconductivity, quantum spin-liquid and the quantum Hall effect requires solving the quantum many-body problem to a high accuracy.
 However, solving the problem is challenging because the Hilbert space of the solution grows exponentially with respect to the size of the problem.

 Several methods have been developped but there are still limitations.
 For example, exact-diagonalization (ED) has high accuracy but the problem size is limited~\cite{ED}.
 The density-matrix-renormalization-group (DMRG) can solve one-dimensional or quasi one-dimensional systems~\cite{DMRG}, but the accuracy is not satisfactory for two-dimensional systems.
 Quantum-Monte-Carlo (QMC) has no limitation on dimensions and has high precision, but the computational complexity is too high for systems with the ``sign problem"~\cite{QMC}.
-The projected-entangled-pair-state (PEPS) can solve the two-dimensional system under open boudary condition (OBC) with a high accuracy, however the computational complexity is high especially for periodic boundary condition (PBC)~\cite{PEPS_review,PEPS_he,PEPS_liu}.

-Recently, inspired by successfull applications of deep learning\cite{alphago}, neural networks (NN) have shown potential in representing quantum many-body states~\cite{RBM_science,RBM_tomography,CNN_J1J2_1,CNN_J1J2_2,CNN_J1J2_3,CNN_J1J2_4,CNN_J1J2_5,RBM_J1J2,NN_solids_1,NN_solids_2,NN_solids_3,NN_solids_4,NN_fermi_1,NN_fermi_2,NN_fermi_3,autoregressive1,autoregressive2,autoregressive3}.
-For example, the restricted-Boltzmann-machine (RBM) can solve the frustration free spin-1/2 Heisenberg model with high precision~\cite{RBM_science}.
-By considering the sign structure and the amplitude separately and employing a deep NN to represent the amplitude, the challenging frustrated spin-1/2 $J1$-$J2$ model under PBC has been solved to state-of-the-art precision~\cite{CNN_J1J2_5}.
-For solving Fermi-Hubbard-type models, one approach is the Jordan-Wigner transformation on the Hamiltonian and treats the problem as solving a spin model~\cite{NN_solids_1,NN_solids_2}.
-Another way is improving the single-particle Slater Determinants(SD) by NN backflow transformations~\cite{NN_solids_3,NN_solids_4,NN_fermi_1,NN_fermi_2} or multiplying the SD by a NN Jastrow factor~\cite{NN_fermi_3}.
+The projected-entangled-pair-state (PEPS) can solve the two-dimensional system under open boudary condition (OBC) with a high accuracy, however the computational complexity is high especially for periodic boundary condition (PBC)~\cite{PEPS_review,fPEPS,PEPS_liu}.
+Recently, neural networks (NN) have shown potential in representing quantum many-body states~\cite{RBM_science,RBM_tomography,CNN_J1J2_1,CNN_J1J2_2,CNN_J1J2_3,CNN_J1J2_4,CNN_J1J2_5,RBM_J1J2,NN_molecules,NN_solids_2,DNN schrodinger 1,NN backflow,DNN schrodinger 2,NN_fermi_tV,HFSD,autoregressive2,autoregressive3}.
+For solving Fermi-Hubbard-type models, one approach is the Jordan-Wigner transformation on the Hamiltonian that treats the problem as solving a spin model~\cite{NN_molecules,NN_solids_2}.
+Another way is improving the single-particle Slater Determinants(SD) by NN backflow transformations~\cite{DNN schrodinger 1,DNN schrodinger 2,NN backflow} or multiplying the SD by a NN Jastrow factor~\cite{NN_fermi_tV}.
+The state-of-the-art wave-function named the hidden fermion Slater determinant (HFSD) considers hidden fermionic particles and calculates the determinant of an enlarged matrix~\cite{HFSD}.